Can Ozempic help with PCOS?

 How does Ozempic help PCOS symptoms?

-PCOS symptoms are typically managed with lifestyle adjustments, as no drugs aren’t currently approved to treat PCOS specifically.
+PCOS symptoms are typically managed with lifestyle adjustments, as no drugs are currently approved to treat PCOS specifically.
 Lifestyle modifications that can help with symptoms focus mainly on diet and exercise to help people lose weight and regulate their hormones.

 Studies have shown that, among women with PCOS, losing weight can: